gsfordham/js-add/README.md

       return the number, added to the function called back on the list, starting at the next element

 So, hope you enjoy, regardless of why you're looking at it.

+EDIT: Oh yes, I love making other languages look like Lisp syntax, if you noticed.